PhoenixTales/phoenix-docs/story/characters.md

 * **Garcia** could also be called "Garxa" in German
 * **Vasquez** could be called "Watzka" in German, as some czech-germans used it as an equivalent name.
 * **Scar** instead of translating him as *Narbe* in German could also be translated as *Schmiss* or in the old high german form Narwa.
 This has the advantage that we could also change it into "Narwah" and have then something close to "Sangwah" in style.
+* **Raven** could be translated literally as *Rabe*, but he could as well be called *Krah*, which is similar to the Polish name *Kruk*, which sounds well and is a german surname.
+Other than that also a new creation such as "Krahwah" is imagineable.

 ### Slaves